 This may sound like a give-in, but Asprin can fill many purposes beyond relieving the aches and pains of travel!

 Treat a Pimple: Feel a spot coming on?
 Crush up an asprin, mix with a drop of water and apply it to an oncoming pimple to reduce the redness and swelling.

 Fix your Blonde Hair: Blonde tresses gone green from too much holiday pool-time?
 Crush 6-10 asprin pills in a 1/2 cup of water and apply the paste to your hair.
 Leave for a few minutes then rinse.

-Eradicate Deoderant stains: No time nor resources to dry clean while in remote locations?
-Make a paste with asprin and soak stains with it, then rinse and launder in the sink as normal.
+Eradicate Deod0rant stains: No time nor resources to dry clean while in remote locations?
+Make a paste with Asprin and soak stains with it, then rinse and launder in the sink as normal.

 Bug Bites: So you decided to go on a luxurious African Safari but are being eaten alive by bugs?
 Rub an asprin paste on the bite to reduce inflammation.

 Dead Car Battery: Your road trip ends abruptly with a dead battery?
 Try revving it up by prying open the cover of the battery and drop two crushed Asprin into each battery cell.
 This causes a chemical reaction that may just start your engine!

 Travel in style and save MEGA space in your luggage by using an all-in-one makeup palette.

 A luxurious travel makeup palette will usually have EVERYTHING you need to get you through your vacation and is helpful for quick makeup applications upon arrival.
 So within one simple case you can have your eyeshadows, lipsticks, blushes, powder, and applicators!

 My favorite brands for deluxe makeup palettes are Dior, Chanel, and Guerlain.
 Look for these at the Duty Free stores at the airport or watch for them during the Christmas holiday season when they are sold in department stores.